G33kman/NVR-Server/documentation/mappings/documentation.tree.md

 # Introduction
-This file will list the different sections inside the documentation folder with definitions and examples when needed.
+This file will list the different sections inside the documentation folder with definitions and examples as needed.

 > [!TIP]
 > Header links can be clicked to visit the location for that section.